ollivarila/crea-discord-bot/README.md

 TODO:
 ====
-- remove guildid env and get it from req
 - better version control and deployment pipeline
 - website with React to display information about the bot
 - polish /route